piwesajopo/raspberrypi-kb/Using-fdisk.md

 Syncing disks.
 ```

-Now we can format the disk:
+Now we can format the disk and specify the label *NASHDD* should be used for it:
 ```
 $ sudo mkfs.ext4 /dev/sda1 -L NASHDD
 mke2fs 1.44.5 (15-Dec-2018)